bigladder/erin/docs/user-guide/user-guide.md

 ## Reliability: Failure Modes and Statistical Distributions

 Reliability is handled strictly as a statistical matter using failure modes.
-A failure mode is an associate between a failure cumulative distribution function and the corresponding repair cumulative distribution function.
+A failure mode is an association between a failure distribution and the corresponding repair distribution.
 Multiple failure modes can be specified for a single component.
 For example, a diesel back-up generator may have one failure mode associated with its starter battery and another to represent more serious issues with the generator itself.

 Every failure mode in the simulation is turned into an "availability schedule".
-That is, for each failure mode, the dual cumulative distribution functions are alternatively sampled from time 0 to the end of the overall simulation time to derive a schedule of "available" and "failed".
+That is, for each failure mode, the dual distributions are alternatively sampled from time 0 to the end of the overall simulation time to derive a schedule of "available" and "failed".
 When a scenario where reliability is calculated is scheduled to occur, the relevant portion of the availability schedules for components with failure modes are used to "schedule" the component as available and failed to simulate routine reliability events during that scenario's simulation.

 ## Resilience: Intensities (Damage Metrics) and Fragility Curves